 A network device has a network infrastructure role that it is designed to provide.
 In doing so, the network device communicates with other network devices and other network entities (i.e. entities not defined as network devices because they do not have an infrastructure role) over the network.
 At the same time, it must provide a minimal set of common security functionality expected by all network devices.
 The security problem to be addressed by a compliant network device is defined as this set of common security functionality that addresses the threats that are common to network devices, as opposed to those that might be targeting the specific functionality of a specific type of network device.
-The set of common security functionality addresses communication with the network device, both authorized and unauthorized, the ability to perform valid and secure updates, the ability to audit device activity, the ability to self-test critical device components for failures.
+The set of common security functionality addresses communication with the network device, both authorized and unauthorized, the ability to perform valid and secure updates, the ability to audit device activity, the ability to securely store and utilize device and Administrator credentials and data, and the ability to self-test critical device components for failures.